-Effective April 15, 2020, employees of essential businesses will be required to wear face masks when they are in direct contact with customers/members of the public and requires employers, at their expense, to provide face masks to all employees.
+Effective April 15, 2020, employees will be required to wear face masks when they are in direct contact with customers/members of the public and requires employers, at their expense, to provide face masks to all employees.
 Enforcement of this order can be done by local government or local law enforcement under Public Health Law section 12 or 12-b.

 If people are having trouble coping, need practical support, or just need to talk things through, Family of Woodstock has a 24/7 hotline.
 Call or text 845-679-2485 for more information and support.

 NYS has set up a COVID Mental Health Hotline, staffed by over 6,000 MH professionals, where people can access online or telephone therapy to cope with the stress and anxiety of isolation.
 Call 844-863-9314.

 It may take up to 7 days or more to get your test results back.
 Patients should follow up with whomever ordered the test.
 In some cases, health care facilities offer patient portal access to test results.
 Check the paperwork given to you upon testing to see if this is an option.

 Physicians can follow up through their established channels with the labs.

 The only documentation currently being provided by the Ulster County Department of Health (DOH) are mandatory quarantine orders, which are provided in writing.
 If the person is scheduled to receive written orders, they will be contacted by DOH.